Sports Study Music Kids Site and Search Games Movies Fun Kids

 The stretch is a simpler, more compact pitching position.
 The stretch is used when there are base runners on first or second base.
 Since the pitching motion takes less time, it gives the runners less time to steal bases.
 Some pitchers like to use the stretch all the time regardless of the base runners.

-The stretch position
+The set position

 Another name for the stretch is the "set" position.
 This is because the pitcher must become "set" for a moment before throwing the pitch to home plate.